Deadlyelder/Tools-for-Cryptanalysis/README.md

 ## Motivation

 The motivation of curating a list of cryptography and crytoanalysis related tools was born from desire to have a centralized point where all such tools can be found.
 Attempts will be made to keep it updated as frequently as possible.
-If you find any tools/library that is missing feel free to contribute.
+If you find any tools/library that are missing feel free to contribute.

 ## Contents
 1. [KeccakTools](#KeccakTools)